TunHuang/weighted-randompick-deployment-test/README.md

 ## How to use

 Add the names of the participants, seperated with commas, with the textarea and the Add-button.
 You can make the chance, that certain participants getting picked the first time, bigger by putting their names at the end of the list.
-Or you can just put them in in random order.
+Or you can just put them in a random order.

 Use the Pick-button to pick someone from the list.
-They'll be moved the the start of the list (index 0 of the array).
+They'll be moved to the start of the list (index 0 of the array).

 Use the Clear-button to clear the list.